That dog won’t hunt ∙

 So how did he know how to pray?
 He heard the Father’s voice and the Father told him what to pray and also what to say to others.

 Where does the energy of effective prayer come from?
 It comes from the Father.
-When a righteous child of the Father prays effectively, they are energized by the Father.
+When a righteous child of the King prays effectively, they are energized by the Father.
 He communicates with them.
 He works through them.

-Now that dog will hunt!
+Now that dog will want!